 RAWLINSON, George.
 Chadlington, Oxfordshire 23.11.1812 — Canterbury 6.10.1902.
 Rev. Canon.
 British Classical Scholar and Historian.
-Son of Abraham Tyson R. and Eliza Creswicke, younger brother of —> H. C. R. Educated at Swansea grammar school and Ealing school, from 1834 at Trinity College, Oxford (B.A.
+Son of Abraham Tyson R. and Eliza Creswicke, younger brother of —> H. C. R. Educated at Swansea grammar school and Ealing school, from 1834 studied at Trinity College, Oxford (B.A.
 1838, M.A.
 1841).
 From 1840 Fellow of Exeter College, in 1841-46 Tutor.
 In 1841 ordained deacon, 1842 priest.
 After marriage in 1846-47 curate of Merton, Oxfordshire, then again at university.
 In 1861-89 Camden Professor of Ancient History at Oxford, from 1872 also canon of Canterbury.
-Married 1846 with Louisa Chermside, four sons (—> H.G.R.) and five daughters.
+Married 1846 Louisa Chermside, four sons and five daughters.

-Publications: The History of Herodotus, transl.
+Publications: Translated: The History of Herodotus.
 1-4.
-1858-60, 3rd ed.
+L. 1858-60, 3rd ed.
 1875.

 – The Five Great Monarchies of the Ancient Eastern World; or the history, geography and antiquities of Chaldaea, Assyria, Babylonia, Media and Persia.
 1-4.
-1862-67, 2nd ed.
+L. 1862-67, 2nd ed.
 1871; The Sixth Great Monarchy; or the history … of Parthia.
-1873; The Seventh Great Monarchy; or the history … of the Sassanian or New Persian Empire.
-1876.
+13+458 p.
+L. 1873; The Seventh Great Monarchy; or the history … of the Sassanian or New Persian Empire.
+22+691 p.
+L. 1876.

 – History of ancient Egypt.
 1-2.
-1881; History of Phoenicia.
-1889.
+L. 1881; History of Phoenicia.
+22+583 p.
+L. 1889.

-– a number of other books, Biblical commentaries, etc.
+– A number of other books, Biblical commentaries, etc.

-Sources: Who Was Who 1897–1915; R.B. in D.N.B.
+Sources: *JRAS 1903, 246-248; Dawson & Uphill, Who Was Who in Egyptology.
+Rev. 2nd ed.
+L. 1972; Who Was Who 1897–1915; R.B. in D.N.B.
 2nd Suppl.
 III, 165–167; Wikipedia with photo.